 What’s in My Shop?

-Below are pictures and descriptions of the tools and equipment I use in my jewelry shop.
+Below are pictures and descriptions of the tools and equipment I use in my jewelry shop, plus some tips for using them well.
 I am not endorsing any of these products–I’m showing you what I use in my shop to make artisan chain jewelry.

 Took Magic puts a hard, rubbery coating on the ends of tools.
 I dip my pliers in it so I don’t scratch my rings and so I can keep a good grip on the rings.
 I think this is necessary for producing quality chainmaille.
 If you’re using coated, plated, or anodized wire of any type, this will also keep your pliers from scratching off the outer surface.

 Tool Magic does wear down and become frayed after a while (20 – 40 minutes, depending on the piece).
 When it does, I peel it off and re-dip the pliers.
-It takes about 2 hours to dry, so I keep 3 pairs of pliers.
+It takes about 2 hours to dry, so I keep 6 pairs of pliers (3 sets).
 This lets me keep going while one pair is drying.

 A jar lasts quite a while because a single coating doesn’t use very much.
+Just make sure to stir it very well before using.
 It is available from many sources and shouldn’t cost more than $5 – $8 dollars.

 Felt Work Pad